CVMix/CVMix-src/README.md

 being included in ocean models using the GIT submodule feature.
 This has been used in the [GOTM](https:/gotm.net) inclusion of the CVMix mixing models as a supplement to the original turbulence models in GOTM.

+1): There is unfortunately not an official NetCDF module finder in CMake.

 DIRECTORY STRUCTURE
 -------------------